Mingyu-Liang/Ditto/applications/README.md

 # Applications

-Here we list some exemplary commands to launch, setup and load the application:
+Here we list some exemplary commands to launch, setup and load the application.
+Note that before running the application, you may need to recompile it on your platform.

 ## Memcached